-It is important to ensure that even allegations that appear less serious are followed up and taken seriously, and that someone independent of the College, examines them objectively.
-As a consequence, the Local Authority (LA) designated officer(s) (LADO) will be informed immediately of all allegations that come to the College's attention.
+It is important to ensure that even allegations that appear less serious are followed up and taken seriously, and that someone independent of the School, examines them objectively.
+As a consequence, the Local Authority (LA) designated officer(s) (LADO) will be informed immediately of all allegations that come to the School's attention, unless deemed a low level concern by the Principal (see separate policy).